resourcepool/training-java/gatling-test/README.md

 ##App Profiles

+If the gatling test works fine with 1000 users, you can increase the number of users, change the nbUsers configuration in application.conf.

 If the gatling test with your current database has good results, you can now test with a larger database.
 The scripts used to populate this database are in the folder sqlScripts.

 * Create a new database with the file 1-SCHEMA and 2-PRIVILEGES.
-* Create and fill your Spring Security table.
+* Create and fill your Spring Security table (if you have Spring Security enabled).
 * Change the value **max_allowed_packet** of the file /etc/mysql/my.cnf to 80M.
+* Restart mysql: **sudo service mysql restart**
-* Run the insertCompany.sql and insertComputer.sql scripts, for example: **mysql -uroot -proot computer-database-db2 < insertCompany.sql** and **mysql -uroot -proot computer-database-db2 < insertComputer.sql**
+* Run the insertCompany.sql and insertComputer.sql scripts, for example: **mysql -uUSER -p computer-database-db2 < insertCompany.sql** and **mysql -uUSER -p computer-database-db2 < insertComputer.sql**

 If you want to modify the insert scripts, modify the file **createComputerSql.sh**